Skip to content

 E-E-A-T and YMYL topics

 In "Your Money or Your Life" areas — health, finance, law, safety — the E-E-A-T bar is highest, because wrong content can do real harm.
 Here expert authorship, sources, and caution in claims are not extras but a condition of visibility.
-The same applies to AI citability: a model avoids citing uncertain sources on sensitive topics.
+The same applies to AI citability: a model avoids citing uncertain sources on sensitive topics — rightly so, because a model that cites an unverified source on a health question risks more than we do writing about SEO.

 How we strengthen E-E-A-T in content